 OITE programs complement the training activities of the NIH Institutes and Centers (ICs).
 In addition, OITE collaborates with the Office of Clinical Research Training and Medical Education to support clinical trainees.
 We work closely with the NIH Fellows Committee and the Graduate Student Council to plan activities for fellows and graduate students and with the Postbaccalaureate Committee to develop programs for trainees who are recent college graduates.
 OITE training activities are supported by the IRP of each NIH Institute and Center and by the NIH Office of Research on Women's Health, the NIH Office of AIDS Research, and the Foundation for Advanced Education in the Sciences (FAES).

 Recruitment of Trainees: An important element of the OITE mission is working with the NIH Institutes and Centers to recruit a diverse group of outstanding young scientists to training programs in the IRP.
-To do this, OITE staff members attend scientific conferences, visit schools and universities, and organize programs like Community College Day at the NIH and the NIH National Graduate Student Research Festival.
+To do this, OITE staff members attend scientific conferences, visit schools and universities, and organize programs like Community College Day at the NIH.

 NIH Investigators and Staff: OITE staff members welcome the opportunity to work with NIH investigators and staff to provide resources and information to enhance the educational experience of NIH trainees.
 We can assist with finding appropriate workshops, arranging individual career counseling for NIH trainees, and identifying other NIH resources to meet trainee needs.